Best Home Insurance in North Carolina 2022

 Flood damages and losses are not covered under standard homeowners insurance policies.
 You can typically buy flood insurance in one of two ways:

 National Flood Insurance Program (NFIP)-approved insurance agent.*

 Private policy with your private insurance company (if offered).

 *Rates on NFIP-backed flood policies are fixed and will not vary between agents but private policies are often cheaper.
 Keep in mind that it typically takes 30 days for your flood coverage to activate, and you will not be covered during this waiting period.

 North Carolina Home Insurance FAQs

-What is the standard deductible for homeowners insurance?
+What is the cheapest homeowners insurance in NC?